agi-brain/xuance/docs/source/documents/api/policies/categorical.rst

   xxxxxx.

-  :param tau: xxxxxx.
+  :param tau: The soft update factor for the update of target networks.
-  :type tau: xxxxxx
+  :type tau: float
   :return: xxxxxx.
   :rtype: xxxxxx